Trump greeted by protesters in D.C. restaurant where he had dinner but cheers outside

 Washington — President Donald Trump had dinner Tuesday night at a seafood restaurant near the White House, promoting his deployment of the National Guard and federalizing the police force in an effort to crack down on crime in the nation's capital.

-His motorcade made the short distance to Joe's Seafood, Prime Steak & Stone Crab on 15th Street in the northwestern quadrant of the city following weeks of the president boasting about mobilizing federal authorities and the military that he says have made Washington "a safe zone."
+His motorcade drove the short distance to Joe's Seafood, Prime Steak & Stone Crab on 15th Street, NW, in D.C., following weeks of the president boasting about mobilizing federal authorities and the military that he says have made Washington "a safe zone."

 Cheers were heard as the president stepped from his limo - though there was also a smattering of boos and chants from protesters opposing U.S. policy in support of Israel in its war with Hamas in Gaza.